Suddenly, a cockroach flew from somewhere and sat on a boy. I wondered if this was the cockroach's response to all the glory that was spoken about it!

 The women reacted, whereas the waiter responded.

-Reactions are always instinctive whereas responses are always well thought of, just and right to save a situation from going out of hand, to avoid cracks in relationship, to avoid taking decisions in anger, anxiety, stress or hurry.
+Reactions are always instinctive whereas responses are always well-thought-out, just, and right to save a situation from going out of hand, to avoid cracks in relationships, to avoid taking decisions in anger, anxiety, stress, or hurry.

 Have a nice day!